cowrie/cowrie/docs/BACKEND_POOL.rst

 Ubuntu image and an OpenWRT image (OpenWRT needs both a disk and a kernel image); enable the block that matches your image and comment out the other.

-Backend Pool initialisation
+Backend Pool initialization
 ***************************

-Depending on the machine that will be running the backend pool, initialisation times for VMs can vary greatly.
+Depending on the machine that will be running the backend pool, initialization times for VMs can vary greatly.
 If the pool is correctly configured, you will get the `PoolServerFactory starting on 6415` message on your log.

 After a while, VMs will start to boot and, when ready to be used, a message of the form